-- Professor John Fitzgerald, Chair of the Climate Change Advisory Council of Ireland (CONFIRMED)
+- Professor John Fitzgerald, Member of the Climate Change Advisory Council of Ireland

-This event is being organised by Ecologic Institute for the European Environment Agency.
+This event was organised by Ecologic Institute for the European Environment Agency.

 The report presented and a summary EEA briefing paper are available at the EEA's website.